AditiaTri/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 subject - identifier of participant activity - identifier  of activity type

-Mean and standart deviation for the following features (other values are presented in initial dataset, but for this reasearch only these parameters were used) tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ
+Mean and standard deviation for the following features (other values are presented in initial dataset, but for this reasearch only these parameters were used) tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ